General meaning

 ⌄

-Pleasant, open places where social connections are created lightly.
+Pleasant, open places where social connections are formed effortlessly.

 Personality